Devendra616/100-days-of-code/log.md

 Worked on udemy additonal topic: Patatap clone.
 As site with sounds and circles on clicking of keys.
 Usage of paper.js, howler.js
 Explored different sections for new readings.

+## Day 95: January 20, 2019
+Today I modified the patatap clone to include mouse keys events to let it play on mobile devices where keyboard events can not be captured.
+Deployed the new version on heroku. https://patatap-c.herokuapp.com